St. Patrick: The Irish Legend: Production

+The film was produced by the Fox Family Channel in association with Sharpmist III Ltd. and shot on location in Ireland.
+Lance H. Robbins was executive producer, with Morgan O'Sullivan and James Flynn as co-producers.
+James Mathers was the cinematographer and Terry Chiappe edited the film.
+Inon Zur's score featured the Irish groups the Chieftains and Clannad, and the visual effects were produced by Foundation Imaging.

-The film was shot on location in Ireland.
-After reading about the saint, Bergin got into the habit of reciting the prayer "Saint Patrick's Breastplate" every day before filming, and continued this into later life: "if you do the movements for that you are essentially doing a kind of yoga".
+To prepare for the role, Bergin read as much about the saint as he could.
+He later described the prayer "Saint Patrick's Breastplate" as a personal ritual, saying that performing its movements amounted to "essentially doing a kind of yoga".

 Supporting actor Alan Bates was paid £30,000 for two days' work in March 1999; he thought poorly of the film but used his salary to buy a Renault he coveted.

 Release

-The film premiered on Fox Family Channel on March 12, 2000.
+The film premiered on Fox Family Channel on 12 March 2000.

 Reception

 Variety praised Bergin ("though it appears that even he is straining to keep a straight face through some of the more fantastical sequences"), and wrote that McDowell, Bates and York "bring some much-needed dignity to the production".
-It summed up: "An impressive cast and fabulous locales can’t elevate this well meaning but completely absurd costumer from years of certain servitude in parochial school auditoriums."
+It summed up: "An impressive cast and fabulous locales can't elevate this well meaning but completely absurd costumer from years of certain servitude in parochial school auditoriums."

 Bates's biographer Donald Spoto says, "Drenched in saccharine piety and utterly lacking in historical accuracy, the television movie presented Patrick mostly as a sideshow miracle worker."